JulianQuispel/julian-quispel-blog/content/projects/gymspider/index.md

 ---
 title: Gymspider
 date: "2022-04-03"
-description: "Dutch platform for fitness products"
+description: "Dutch platform for fitness products.
+Users can compare more than 3000 products"
 thumbnail: "./gymspider.jpg"
 tags:
   - Wordpress